Siddhi Lakshmi Temple

 Siddhi Lakshmi Temple information

 By the southeastern corner of the palace stands the attractive 17th-century stone Siddhi Lakshmi Temple.
+There was minor earthquake damage here but the temple is still standing.
 The steps up to the temple are flanked by male and female attendants, each leading a child and a rather eager-looking dog.
 On successive levels the stairs are flanked by horses, garlanded rhinos, human-faced lions and camels.
 The temple itself is built in the classic shikhara style, commonly seen in the north of India.

-Behind the temple is a neglected corner of the square that contains a small, red-brick Vatsala Temple and a pair of lost-looking curly-haired stone lions who, depending on what theory you subscribe to, are either guarding the palace or the site of a lost temple that crumbled to dust in the 1934 earthquake.
+Behind the temple is a neglected corner of the square that contains a pair of lost-looking curly-haired stone lions who, depending on what theory you subscribe to, are either guarding the palace or the site of a lost temple that crumbled to dust in the 1934 earthquake.
+The small red-brick Vatsala Temple collapsed in the 2015 earthquake.